KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - In the morning we delved further into State and lifting State.
 We also looked at the difference between ‘smart’ and ‘dumb’ components.
 We then completed a workshop where we created a simple name generator using React.

 - I was feeling pretty confident with React until we reached the afternoon workshop and I got my ass kicked by props.
 I’m still struggling to fully grasp the concept but will have another crack at it tomorrow.

+### Day 36 ###

+- I spent a couple of hours before class coding along with NetNinjas React tutorials.
+After some sleep and more practice I feel that I have a deeper understanding of State, Hooks and Props in React.
+-
+- We were introduced to a number of JS operators that allow us to edit arrays and objects immutably, including the spread operator, slice, map, filter, some, sort and every.
+We practiced solving a few codewars style challenges using some of these operators.